-Admission application formsYour school may need to use an admission application form, or supplementary information form, to apply admission criteria.
-Find out how you're allowed to use these forms, and what the forms can and cannot include, and see examples of forms from schools.
+Admission application formsYour school may need to use a supplementary information form to apply its admission criteria.
+Read the dos and don'ts for these forms, and see examples from schools.

 Challenging the placement of a pupil with SENAs school leaders, you do all you can to support children with SEN however, there are times when you legitimately can't meet the needs of a pupil with an EHC plan.